open-data-fabric/open-data-fabric/src/open-data-fabric.md

 Tying the identity of a dataset to a cryptographic key pair provides a way to create unique identity in a fully decentralized way.
 The corresponding private key can be used for proving ownership and control over a [Dataset](#dataset).

 ### Aliases and References
 Formats described below provide human-friendly ways to refer to a certain dataset.
-Their ease of use comes, however, without any guarantees on collisions, mutability, and ambiguity.
+Note that they are only meaningful within the boundaries of a [Repository](#repository).
+Unlike [Dataset IDs](#unique-identitifiers) they are are not collision-free and mutable.

-Depending on the context we differentiate the following types of aliases:
+Depending on the context we differentiate the following types of references:
-- **Local Format** - used to refer to a dataset within a local workspace
+- **Local Format** - used to refer to a dataset within a local workspace (can be single- and multi-tenant)
 - **Remote Format** - used to refer to a dataset located in a known [Repository](#repository) provider.
-- **Remote Multi-Tenant Format** - used to refer to a dataset located in a known [Repository](#repository) and belonging to a particular tenant of that provider.

 As you will see in the examples below, we recommend (but not require) using the [reverse domain name notation](https://en.wikipedia.org/wiki/Reverse_domain_name_notation) for [Dataset](#dataset) names.

 Examples:
 <pre>
+// Dataset ID
+did:odf:z4k88e8oT6CUiFQSbmHPViLQGHoX8x5Fquj9WvvPdSCvzTRWGfJ

 // Local Format - DatasetName is highlighted
 <b>property.parcel-polygons</b>
 <b>cities</b>
 <b>admin0.countries.10m</b>

-// Remote Format - RepositoryName prefix is highlighted
+// Local Multi-tenant Format - AccountName is highlighted
-<b>statcan.gc.ca/</b>census.2016.population
-<b>us.cityofnewyork/</b>public-safety.ems-incident-dispatch
+<b>statcan.gc.ca</b>/census.2016.population
+<b>ny-newyork</b>/public-safety.ems-incident-dispatch

-// Remote Multi-tenant Format - AccountName infix is highlighted opendata.ca/<b>statcan</b>/census.2016.population data.gov/<b>ny-newyork</b>/public-safety.ems-incident-dispatch
+// Remote Format - RepoName is highlighted
+<b>statcan.gc.ca</b>/census.2016.population
+<b>us.cityofnewyork</b>/public-safety.ems-incident-dispatch
+<b>data.gov</b>/ny-newyork/public-safety.ems-incident-dispatch

 // Remote Url Format
 https://opendata.ca/odf/census-2016-population/